corsairmarks/combined_silfae_revisited/mod/README.md

     * Animated Holosphere Portraits: Revisited at 2.0.2
     * Animated Hollow Portraits: Revisited at 2.1.0
     * Animated Silicoid Portraits: Revisited at 2.1.0
+* 3.0.0 Update all merged mods for Stellaris version 3.2.2 "Herbert"